archlens/ArchLens/README.md

 ![Zeeguu core view](.github/readme/zeeguu-modelViewdiffView.png)

-Note that if there are no changes between the current branch and the specified branch in the config file, the difference view will not be generated.
+If there are no diffrences, a diagram without diffrences will still be generated.

 ## Github action - Pull request